-Electric skateboards are much more expensive than traditional skateboards, as there are more components involved.
-These boards can be fun to ride and serve a purpose for skaters of all skill levels, but the hefty price tag will likely rule them out for the majority of customers.
+Electric skateboards can be fun to ride and serve a purpose for skaters of all skill levels, but the hefty cost will likely rule them out for the majority of customers.

-Electric skateboards cost anywhere from $300 to $3,000 on average, making them notably more expensive than traditional boards.
+Electric skateboards cost anywhere from $300 to $3,000 on average, making them notably more expensive than traditional non-electric skateboards.

 A higher-priced electric skateboard is likely to have a longer battery life, a more sold construct, higher-quality components, and a solid build.

 Tips for Buying an Electric Skateboards